afska/gba-remote-play/README.md

 - Communication at 2Mbps is only reliable when using very short wires, as it's intended for special expansion hardware.
 Or so they say, I've tested it with a long cable and it's not "unreliable", just slower 🤷‍♂️

 **Related code:**

 - [SPIMaster](https://github.com/rodri042/gba-remote-play/blob/v1.1/raspi/src/SPIMaster.h#L24) on the Raspberry Pi
 - [SPISlave](https://github.com/rodri042/gba-remote-play/blob/v1.1/gba/src/SPISlave.h#L15) on the GBA
 - [SPIMaster](https://github.com/rodri042/gba-remote-play/blob/gba-jam/gba/src/gbajam/SPIMaster.h#L8) on the GBA (used for the [GBA Jam demo](#gba-jam-2021))

 ### Reaching the maximum speed

 In my tests with a Raspberry Pi 3, the maximum transfer rates I was able to achieve were:

 - **Bidirectional**: 1.6Mbps.
 From here, the Raspberry Pi starts receiving garbage from the GBA.
 - **One-way**: 2.6Mbps.
 Crank this up, and you'll have corrupted packets.
 - **One-way, on an overclocked GBA**: 4.8Mbps, using a 12Mhz crystal oscillator instead of the default one (4.194Mhz).

 One-way transfers are fine in this case, because we only care about input and some sync packets from the GBA.
-That means that the code is constantly switching between two frequencies depending of if it needs a response or not.
+That means that the code is constantly switching between two frequencies depending on whether it needs a response or not.
 In all cases the Raspberry Pi has to wait a small number of microseconds to let the poor GBA's CPU rest.

 <p align="center">